 WQIG #18-004, Sheet Erosion & E. coli Mitigation on Sands Ranch; Recipient – Borderlands Restoration Network, $130,500

 The 62,685 acre Sands Ranch includes Forest Service, BLM, state, Pima County and private land in Pima and Cochise counties.
 The ranch’s numerous pastures wrap around the southern end of the Whetstone Mountains, with the westernmost ones in the Cienega Creek watershed, and the eastern pastures in the watershed of the Sand Pedro River.
 In 2008 Pima County paid $21 million to purchase 5,040 acres of the ranch’s private base property to prevent it from becoming a new housing development, and then leased it back to the seller, Sands Properties LLC, to allow the ranching operation to continue.
 Before the county purchased the land, it commissioned a biological reconnaissance of the ranch which found that in some places “the native bunch perennial bunch grasses have been much reduced and occasionally eliminated along with most of the other ground vegetation.”
 It added that these areas, “have also been trampled, pulverizing the topsoil, ” and pointed out that, “these areas are prime areas for subsequent erosion.”
 After the county acquired the property, the ranch’s managers worked with the local NRCS office to draft a coordinated resource management plan, which resulted in the Sands Ranch CRMP in 2010.
 One of the CRMP’s primary objectives was to deal with the ranch’s “impediments to profitability.”
 The CRMP was used to justify two Water Quality Improvement Grants, #15-001 and #16-002, which totaled $184,272, that helped fund the aerial spraying of the herbicide tebuthiuron to kill brush to grow more grass for cattle.
 The stated objective was to reduce erosion by growing more grass, but research has shown that there’s no significant difference in erosion rates between woody and herbaceous vegetation in the Southwest.
 Furthermore, the primary danger of using tebuthiuron is that, even though it targets woody vegetation, it’s still toxic to a lot of herbaceous plants – including some grasses.
-This means the land can be practically denuded, and stay that way if there’s drought after it’s applied.
+This means the land can be practically denuded, and stay that way if there’s drought, leaving no wildlife habitat and little vegetation to hold the soil during rainstorms.
 This is especially a problem because it usually takes multiple applications to kill woody plants.
 This is apparently what happened, because in 2016 ADEQ awarded WQIG #18-004 for $130,500 to the Borderlands Restoration Network, a regional nonprofit that promotes a “restorative economy,” to help fund their Sheet Erosion & E. coli Mitigation on Sands Ranch project.
 They built small rock erosion control structures on the ranch to catch sediment contaminated with E. coli by cattle, to prevent it from reaching the San Pedro River.
 The primary area for this mitigation work was described as, “extensive areas east of Hwy 90 previously sprayed with herbicide that have not recovered vegetatively.”
 The total amount of government assistance that benefited the Sands Ranch is shown in the table below.

 |2011||LCCGP #11-29||$124,000||Grassland Restoration, Livestock Water|